pjdijxhoorn/Milestone-project-3/readme.md

     - The navigation bar is responsive for mobile phone users it shows a hamburger menu with all the same links as the big nav-bar.
 The buttons are interactive for the computer users when hovered over they give conformation by a small orange line beneath them.
     - for computer users you can see a searchfield in the navbar so no matter what page they are on the can search for recipes, catogories, ingredients. this redirects to the recipe page.
     - On every page you can see the hero image underneath the navbar. this has a zoomfunction to capture the attention of the users when they arrive on the pages.
+    - all the pages have a message box that displays text when a important action was succesfull or when an error occurred.

     ![general functions.](static/images/general.PNG)